Contact handles, duality, and sutured Floer homology: Contact cell decompositions and the gluing map

+Consider first the case when $\pi(\cD_2)$ is obtained from $\pi(\cD_1)$ by adding a 1-cell, as in Move~\ref{submove:1}.
+Write $\lambda\subset \d M$ for the new 1-cell, which is added to the complement of the other 1-cells of $\pi(\cD_1)$.
+To construct $\hat{\cC}_2$, we add a new Legendrian edge $e$ to the graph $\Gamma_1$ of $\cC_1$, as well as a new 2-cell $c$, as follows.
+Let $\lambda_1 \subset S_1$ denote the preimage of $\lambda$ under $\pi|_{S_1}$.
+Using Legendrian realization that only changes $S_1$ in the $\d/\d t$-direction, we may assume that the resulting arc $\lambda_1 \subset S_1$ is Legendrian, and projects $C^0$ close to $\lambda$ under $\pi$.
+Note that the isotopy of $S_1$ used for Legendrian realization can be chosen to fix the 0- and 1-cells of $\cD_1$, and hence can be realized by an instance of Move~\ref{move:isotopy} according to the following result:

-\textbf{Step 2:} \emph{Let $\cC$ be a contact cell decomposition with barrier surface $S$ and induced sutured cell decomposition $\cD$ of $S$.
-Then any isotopy of $S$ through surfaces that are transverse to $\nu=\d /\d t$ that fixes the cells of $\cD$ can be achieved using Move~\ref{move:isotopy}.
-The same holds for $S'$, $\nu'$, and $\cD'$.}
+\begin{lem} Let $\cC$ be a contact cell decomposition with barrier surface $S$ and induced sutured cell decomposition $\cD$ of $S$.
+Then any isotopy of $S$ through surfaces that are transverse to $\nu = \d/\d t$ that fixes the 0- and 1-cells of $\cD$ can be achieved using Move~\ref{move:isotopy}.
+The same holds for $S'$, $\nu'$, and $\cD'$. \end{lem}